earthly/website/blog/_posts/2021-05-05-docker-networking.md

 6. Observe that the ping works by passing the IP address of `busybox2` but fails when the container name is passed instead.

-The downside with the bridge driver is that it’s not recommended for production; the containers communicate via IP address instead of automatic service discovery to resolve an IP address to the container name.
+The downside with the bridge driver is that it's not recommended for production; the containers communicate via IP address instead of automatic service discovery to resolve an IP address to the container name.
 Every time you run a container, a different IP address gets assigned to it.
-It may work well for local development or CI/CD, but it’s definitely not a sustainable approach for applications running in production.
+It may work well for local development or CI/CD, but it's definitely not a sustainable approach for applications running in production.

 Another reason not to use it in production is that it will allow unrelated containers to communicate with each other, which could be a security risk.
-I’ll cover how you can create custom bridge networks later.
+I'll cover how you can create custom bridge networks later.

 ### The Host Driver

 As the name suggests, host drivers use the networking provided by the host machine.
 And it removes network isolation between the container and the host machine where Docker is running.
 For example, If you run a container that binds to port 80 and uses host networking, the container's application is available on port 80 on the host's IP address.
 You can use the host network if you don't want to rely on Docker's networking but instead rely on the host machine networking.

 One limitation with the host driver is that it doesn't work on Docker desktop: you need a Linux host to use it.
-This article focuses on Docker desktop, but I’ll show you the commands required to work with the Linux host.
+This article focuses on Docker desktop, but I'll show you the commands required to work with the Linux host.

 The following command will start an NGINX image and listen to port 80 on the host machine: